-Finshark AB (Finshark), org. no. 559203-3855, is a licensed payment institution that help businesses to take advantage of the new financial scenario and deliver premium services tailored to their customers’ expectations and needs.
+Finshark AB (Finshark) org. no. 559203-3855 is a licensed payment institution that helps businesses to take advantage of the new financial scenario and deliver premium services tailored to their customers’ expectations and needs.

-What personal data we collect and why we collect it.
+1. What personal data we collect and why we collect it

-a) End-users that are using our payment service
+- End-users who are using our payment service

-d) Job seekers (If you apply for a job with us, please read our policy for job applicants which you can find in connection with submitting your application)
+- Job applicants (If you apply for a job with us, please read our policy for job applicants which you can find in connection with submitting your application)

 Personal data refers to any kind of information that can be directly or indirectly related to an identified/identifiable natural person.
 The processing of personal data covers all operations that are performed on the personal data, whether actively or passively, for the means of e.g., collection, registrations, storage, alteration, erasure etc (cf Art 4 (2) GDPR).